Charlie Goode: Brentford

-2020–21
+2020–21 season

 On 18 August 2020, Goode transferred to Championship club Brentford and signed a four-year contract, with the option of a further year, for an undisclosed fee reported to be "just over" £1 million.
 Competing with Mads Bech Sørensen for third place in the centre back pecking order, Goode played sparingly during the opening months of the 2020–21 season.
 After a period out with illness, he returned to match play in mid-December 2020, but then spent another period out of the squad until returning to full fitness in March 2021.
 Goode made four late-season appearances, but did not appear during Brentford's 2021 EFL playoff campaign.
 As an unused substitute during the 2–0 victory in the Final over Swansea City, he received a promotion medal.

-2021–22 and loan to Sheffield United
+2021–22 season and loan to Sheffield United

 Goode made his first appearance of the 2021–22 season with a start in a EFL Cup third round match versus Oldham Athletic and his performance in the 7–0 win was recognised with a place in the EFL Cup Team of the Round.
 In early November 2021, injuries to summer transfers Zanka and Kristoffer Ajer allowed Goode to make a run of Premier League starts.
 His run was ended by a hamstring injury suffered in late December and he failed to return to the matchday squad prior to his departure on loan for the remainder of the season on the final day of the winter transfer window.

 Linking up with Championship club Sheffield United, Goode was sent off for the first time in his professional career on his second appearance, for a two-footed challenge on Blackburn Rovers attacker Reda Khadra on 23 February 2022.
 While training during the suspension, he suffered a knee cartilage problem, which led to his return to Brentford for treatment in April.
 Goode failed to return to fitness before the end of the season and he was not involved in the Blades' unsuccessful playoff campaign.

-2022–23 and loan to Blackpool
+2022–23 season and loan to Blackpool

 The knee cartilage problem saw Goode miss Brentford's entire 2022–23 pre-season and the first half of the regular season.
 He was included in the squad for the mid-season training camp and made one friendly appearance during the period.
 Goode returned to the matchday squad on Boxing Day 2022 and remained an unused substitute during a 2–2 draw with Tottenham Hotspur.
 He failed to win any further first team call-ups before joining Championship club Blackpool on loan until the end of the 2022–23 season on 23 January 2023.
 Goode immediately went into the starting lineup, before suffering a season-ending hamstring injury on his third appearance.